mdsumner/nectar/openstack/create_install_rstudio_openstack.md

 ## create/install/secure and RStudio server in nectar

-Hi Mike,

-Below are all the notes that I took from our create/install/secure and RStudio instance in Nectar effort this morning.

 Headline items are:

 - Using your openstack command line tools and your ACE_eco_stats RC file and you openstack password